Troubleshooting

 Type error: Couldn't match expected type

-function to convert from a product type to the signal type.
-So if your code which gives the error looks like:... = f a b (c,d)
+bundlefunction to convert from a product type to the signal type.
+So if your code which gives the error looks like:... = f a b (c,d)add the

 - The